instituutnederlandsetaal/BlackLab/site/docs/guide/040_query-language/010_token-based.md

 Because spaces are also indexed with the `punct` annotation, you need to include them in the regex as well.

-BlackLab supports _pseudo-annotations_ that can help with this.
+Starting with BlackLab 4.0.0, there are _pseudo-annotations_ that can help with this.
 You can pretend that every corpus has a `punctBefore` and `punctAfter` annotation.
 So you can write the above query as:

 ```
 [word="dog" & punctAfter=","]